 - Nuts: cashews, pine nuts, almonds

 Zinc-Rich Strawberry-Guava-Watermelon Smoothie Recipe

-I find that smoothies offer a quick and delicious way to get the nutrients you need in your diet.
+I find that smoothies offer a quick and delicious way to get the nutrients you should get in your diet.
 You can drink them on the go or at home, so they’re convenient.
-It’s best to drink smoothies naturally sweetened with fruit, but you can use honey or monk fruit if you feel you need them.
+It’s best to drink smoothies naturally sweetened with fruit, but you can use honey or monk fruit if you want a sweetener.
 You can use fresh guava, but because they’re a tropical fruit, it may be easier to find them frozen.

 - Cutting board